What is the Best Age to Start Martial Arts?

 When children grow up training in martial arts, amazing things can happen - they become better listeners, aspire to be their best, and become great leaders.

-Can I learn martial arts at 40?
+Can I Learn Martial Arts at 40?

 I’m amazed at how many adults 40 years or older would like to train in martial arts but feel they are too old.
 I completely understand if your body doesn't move as well as it once did.
 However, it’s never too late to start martial arts training as long as you do it the right way.